kawu/concraft-pl/README.md

 Installation
 ============

-You will need [Glasgow Haskell Compiler (GHC)][ghc] and the [Cabal][cabal] tool to build Concraft-pl.
-The easiest way to get both [GHC][ghc] and [Cabal][cabal] is to install the latest [Haskell Platform][haskell-platform].
+It is recommanded to install Concraft-pl using the [Haskell Tool Stack][stack], which you will need to downoload and install on your machine beforehand.
+Then clone this repository into a local directory and use `stack` to install the library by running:

+    stack install

 Unless you plan to use a custom preprocessing pipeline or run [Maca][maca] on a different machine (see section [Tagging analysed data](#tagging-analysed-data)), you will also need the [Maca][maca] tool.
 A detailed [installation guide][maca-install] can be found on the [Maca][maca] homepage.

-To install Concraft-pl from the official [Hackage repository][hackage-repo] just run:

-    cabal install concraft-pl

-The `concraft-pl` tool will be installed in the `~/.cabal/bin` directory by default.

-If you want to upgrade Concraft-pl to a newer version you should update the package list first:

-    cabal update
-    cabal install concraft-pl

-To install the latest development version from github just run

-    cabal install

-from the `concraft-pl` toplevel directory.

 Data format